Teneo NLU Ontology and Semantic Network

 1COLORS.LIST, COLORS_BASIC.LIST, COLORS_SHADE.LIST, ...
 2

-Due to their supposedly wide scope, a LIST Language Object is never selected for a TLML Syntax when generated by the NLU Generator's algorithms.
+Due to their supposedly wide scope, a LIST Language Object is never selected for a TLML Syntax condition when generated by the NLU Generator's algorithms.

 Project-specific Language Objects